Buying more lottery tickets is the only way to increase your chances of winning the jackpot. However, this strategy is not that simple.

 The more lottery tickets you have, the more opportunities to grab the jackpot prize.

-In fact, if you buy all the possible number combinations, you are guaranteed to win the jackpot.
+You can win the jackpot if you buy all the possible number combinations.
 In probability theory, that is equivalent to 1, which means a “mathematical certainty.”

 13,983,816/13,983,816 = 1